 Session replay is the precise replication of a user’s interaction on a website or web application as the user perceives them.
 Session replay recreates user actions on the site or app using logged user actions like mouse movements, clicks, page views, scrolling, tapping and more.

-You can find session replay under many different names, such as session playback, user experience (UX) replay, mouse tracking, etc.
+You can find session recording under many different names, such as session playback, user experience (UX) replay, mouse tracking, etc.

 Session replay allows researchers to observe and learn from individual user actions while combining qualitative and quantitative data.